a4004/rants/entries/0-ntlm_hacking.md

 - Client responds with the answer containing their Net-NTLM hash in order to authenticate (Game over at this point)
 - Attacker can either ignore the client or send back an error.

-So without further ado, let's try this out!

-### Network-based attack DEMO 🌐▶️
+## Network Attack Demo

 > :warning: You should only perform this attack on a network you own or have permission to attack from the owner.
 In my example, I created the Windows AD DS network on my own computer in a virtual environment and gave myself permission to attack it.

-The network which we are going to attack runs a service called Active Directory (https://en.wikipedia.org/wiki/Active_Directory) which is commonly used in organisations to manage a lot of computers at the same time.
+The network which we are going to attack us an Active Directory network (https://en.wikipedia.org/wiki/Active_Directory) which is commonly used in organisations to manage a lot of computers at the same time.

-This rant will not cover how to set up Active Directory however below I have provided 2 screenshots of both the domain controller and the client PC we will be targeting.
+I won't cover how to set up Active Directory however below I have provided 2 screenshots of both the domain controller and the client PC we will be targeting.

 ![Server 2022 (logged on as `ECORP\Administrator`).](https://github.com/adev4004/rants/blob/main/assets/0/0.png?raw=true)
 Server 2022 (logged on as `ECORP\Administrator`).